adamw/website/content/blog/2013-10-15-using-amazons-elastic-map-reduce-to-compute-recommendations-with-apache-mahout-0-8.md

     --input s3n://bucket_name/input.dat</p></div>
     ";}
 categories:
-  - apache
-  - AWS
-  - Distributed
-  - hadoop
-  - Java
+  - cloud
-  - mahout
+  - aws
-  - recommender
+  - distributed
-  - Uncategorized
+  - machine learning

 ---
 Apache Mahout is a &#8220;scalable machine learning library&#8221; which, among others, contains implementations of various single-node and distributed recommendation algorithms.
 In my last blog post [I described how to implement an on-line recommender system][1] processing data on a single node.
 What if the data is too large to fit into memory (>100M preference data points)?
 Then we have no choice, but to take a look at Mahout&#8217;s distributed recommenders implementation!